mkudrjasevs/arr-scripts/README.md

 # arr-scripts
+Fork of RandomNinjaAtk's arr-scripts to make it work with tidal-dl-ng instead of tidal-dl.
+Heavily used AI, but kinda works for me.

 Official Home of the scripts that were previously packaged with the "Extended" containers.
 Designed to be easily implemented/added to [Linuxserver.io](https://www.linuxserver.io/) containers.